Domestic violence is a widespread and deeply troubling offense

 The abuser does not have to be a spouse or even living in the same home in order to commit domestic violence.
 The National Coalition Against Domestic Violence defines it as “the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.”
 This includes physical assault and battery, stalking, sexual assault, rape, threats, and other offenses.

 Domestic violence is an emotionally charged issue that deeply impacts the lives of survivors, their children, and their families.
 If you or a loved one are interested in pursuing civil charges against an abuser, call The Law Office of Heath L. Baker at (951) 222-2228 or contact us online.
-Riverside domestic violence attorney Heath Baker will aggressively pursue your case and work to hold the abuser accountable, while treating you and your family with compassion during this difficult time.
+Palm Desert domestic violence attorney Heath Baker will aggressively pursue your case and work to hold the abuser accountable, while treating you and your family with compassion during this difficult time.
 Call today to schedule your free consultation and continue the path to recovery.

-Getting Help in an Abusive Situation
+Getting Help in an Abusive Situation.
+Check Out Some Helpful Resources

 If you are living in an abusive household, it is important to remember that you are not alone and the abuse is not your fault.
 While you may be feeling overwhelmed or trapped in an abusive situation, there are numerous resources available to help you make the difficult decisions.
 Depending on your unique situation, one or more of the following resources may be of use to you: